dayseanm04/network/CCNA/README.md

-# 📚 CCNA Studies & Projects
+# 📚 CCNA Studies, Labs & Projects

 Welcome to my **CCNA** repository!
 This repo is where I document my CCNA studies and labs.
 It's a personal hub for learning, practicing, and tracking my progress in my CCNA studies. 🌐💻